I was just interviewed for a CNN report about Haiti in which I was asked two very good questions about our work. Here are the answers I gave:

 I think our Pediatric Disaster Resource and Training Center has four key lessons to offer, which include what we've done with PEDSS, but go beyond it.
 They are:

-1. It's important to understand the specific needs of the impacted population in the area, as we're trying to do
+1. It's important to understand the specific needs of the impacted population in the area, as we're trying to do with PEDSS for children.

 2. Those have "medical logistics" implications which can be quite different from what one might expect (for example, that earthquakes exacerbate respiratory problems) -- and that in turn dramatically impact what supplies are needed to do the most good.